ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   arranged.
 : There are several types of topologies: point-to-point, bus, ring, star, tree, mesh, hybrid, and daisy chain.
-: Topologies may be unidirectional or bidirectional (bus, some rings).
+: Topologies may be unidirectional (all links unidirectional) or bidirectional (all links bidirectional), or contain combination of unidirectional and bidirectional links.

 Multi-layered topology:
 : A multi-layered topology models relationships between different topology layers,